Should you choose a Master of International Business or MBA program?

 Choice of electives and specializations

 Hult’s Master of International Business and MBA programs both offer students the ability to specialize in their chosen area of business.
 Students can choose three electives in a particular area and graduate with a specialization.
-Hult’s MIB and MBA programs offer specializations in the same six areas: Marketing, Finance, Entrepreneurship, Family Business, Project Management, and Business Analytics.
+Hult’s MIB and MBA programs offer specializations in the same five areas: International Marketing, Finance, Disruptive Innovation, International Business, and Business Analytics.

 “My goal after graduating from Hult’s Master of International Business program was to forge a career in marketing.
 My choice of electives focused on marketing and proved very rewarding – I am now a Marketing Manager.” – Sofia Lundstedt, Sweden, MIB Class of 2013, Marketing Manager, PGA European Tour Sweden

 MIB and MBA students at Hult have the same breadth of choice of electives.
 Not all electives are offered at all campuses, so students may well choose their electives based on where they want to study, as well as what they want to study.
 As all our campus locations are open to students on both programs, the range of choice of electives is unaffected by program, although not all electives are offered to both MIB and MBA students.